Can I eat jam during pregnancy?

 Hero Light Jam During Pregnancy

-Among the jams recommended during pregnancy is Hero Light, a jam with reduced sugar content.
+Among the jams recommended during pregnancy is Hero Light(or anything with less or added sugars), a jam with reduced sugar content.

 This jam is obtained by adding 30% less sugar than traditional jams.
 It is also enriched with vitamin C, useful for the immune system.